RevenueCat/docs/docs/integrations/stripe-app.md

 - View transaction events for Stripe, as well as cross-platform purchases across Apple App Store, Google Play Store, and Amazon Appstore

 :::info
-RevenueCat data visivle within Stripe is read-only and does not allow for additional filtering in Stripe based on RevenueCat data.
+RevenueCat data visible within Stripe is read-only and does not allow for additional filtering in Stripe based on RevenueCat data.
 :::

 ## Setup